 Manuscripts, documents, recordings, and photographs on central Pennsylvania folklore, local history, folk art, and architecture compiled by Dr. Mac Barrick (1933-1991), professor at Shippensburg University and other colleges, and author of German-American Folklore.
 Includes indexes for folk proverbs, beliefs, narratives, and speech.

 Research and field notes of Dr. Sue Samuelson (1958-1990)—professor at Penn State Harrisburg, University of California-Berkeley, and Rutgers—relating to Pennsylvania foodways and festivals.

 John Yetter Collection of Steelton Historical Material

 Over 2,000 photographs and hundreds of publications on Steelton, Pennsylvania, an ethnic-industrial community in Dauphin County known for the first mill in the United States built expressly for the manufacture of steel.
 Compiled by John Yetter, Steelton resident, and author of Steelton, Pennsylvania: Stop, Look, Listen.

 The PACF has also maintains a small collection of books and journals useful to folklore students and scholars.
 These titles are available for use in the Center, but are not available for loan.

 The Center Archives are open to the public at the following times in the Fall 2018 term:

-These hours begin the week of August 20 and continue until the week of December 7.
-The archives are closed on the following days: September 3 and November 18-24, 2018.
+These hours continue until the week of April 22.
+The archives are closed on the following days: January 21 and February 26 to March 9, 2019.
+The archives are also closed on any days of campus closure due to inclement weather.
 Before visiting the archives, please consult our Archive Use Policy and Agreement.
 For more information, contact the archivist.